-I believe there is a Hell.
-But there is no Satan or Devil.
+Nor is there a Satan or Devil.
 There is no Greatest Evil to contrast with The Greatest Love.
-That is not to say there is no, lowercase ‘e’, evil in Hell or the World.
+That is not to say there is no, lowercase ‘e’, evil in the World or the heavens.
 There is.
-Just that there exists no single Embodiment of Evil.
+Just that there exists no single Embodiment of Evil in either.

-Instead, in Hell, there is an emptiness, a void.
-It is the absence of all other souls as well as the love of The Greatest Love.
-Complete and utter isolation, and because of the absence of love from the Greatest Love, complete and utter terror.
+Instead Hell is an idea.
+A conception of what it is to exist without love.
+The absence of love would require the absence of all other souls as well as The Greatest Love.
+Complete and utter isolation, and because of the absence of love complete and utter terror.

 But it is an idea that cannot exist.
 The Greatest Love would never abandon any person in the heavens or on this World.
 Even the most heinous, most evil among us, those that push The Greatest Love away, will never be deserted by Them.
 To do so would leave that soul utterly devoid of any love, including their own.